Scope of the Journal

 The CUP allows posting of the submitted and of accepted papers to TPLP on personal home pages and in the Computing Research Repository (CoRR, (http://arxiv.org/archive/cs/intro.html), in the latter case provided that a clear reference is made that the paper is to appear in the Journal, or has been published and appears under the Journal copyright

 TPLP is a so called “green journal” and Cambridge University press allows for self-archiving by authors (http://www.eprints.org/self-faq/).
-The Association of Logic Programming insists that self-archiving is in the Computing Research Repository (CoRR) (http://arxiv.org/corr/home) and that a clear reference is made that the paper is to appear in the Journal, e.g., add to the abstract of the CoRR version “To appear in Theory and Practice of Logic Programming (TPLP)”.
+The Association of Logic Programming insists that self-archiving is in the Computing Research Repository (CoRR) (http://arxiv.org/corr/home) and that a clear reference is made that the paper is under consideration for publication in the Journal, e.g., add to the abstract of the CoRR version “Under consideration for publication in Theory and Practice of Logic Programming (TPLP)”.

 Once accepted papers are listed immediately under the ALP web pages (see http://logicprogramming.org/TPLP/) and each paper is made freely available (through its CoRR version).
 Notice, however, that every paper appearing in TPLP should be cited as a TPLP article (not as a CoRR paper).